ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 Los Angeles contractors face some of the highest construction theft rates in California.
 Copper wire, power tools, heavy equipment, and building materials disappear from jobsites overnight, on weekends, and during shift changes when sites are unattended.

-The financial impact goes beyond replacement costs.
-Lost productivity while you wait for new materials.
-Project delays that trigger penalty clauses.
-Insurance claims that increase your premiums.
-Time spent dealing with police reports instead of managing the build.
+The financial hit goes beyond replacement costs.
+You're dealing with lost productivity while waiting for new materials, project delays that trigger penalty clauses, insurance claims that drive up your premiums, and time spent on police reports instead of managing the build.
+None of that shows up in the line item for stolen copper, but it's all real cost.

 High-value materials create high-risk targets.
 Copper prices remain at historic levels, making wire theft extremely profitable.
 Power tools resell quickly on online marketplaces.
 Heavy equipment can be moved and stripped for parts within hours.

-Common theft patterns show thieves targeting overnight hours between 10 PM and 5 AM, weekend periods when sites are empty, and unattended zones like perimeter material storage or equipment yards that lack visibility from main work areas.
+Theft tends to cluster around overnight hours between 10 PM and 5 AM, weekends when sites are empty, and unattended zones like perimeter material storage or equipment yards that don't have visibility from main work areas.

 How Modern Surveillance Actually Prevents Theft on LA Jobsites